Devilbinder/PIC_Microcontroller_C_Programming_PIC18F4520/README.md

 ## How to use this repository
 ### Option 1
 1. Git CLI is requered to download all the source file
-2. Clone the reposatory `git clone {repo clone URL}`
+2. Clone the repository `git clone {repo clone URL}`
 3. Run the following command `git submodule update --init --recursive`
 ### Option 2
-Click on one of the submodules and it will take you to the relavant reposatory
+Click on one of the submodules and it will take you to the relavant repository

 # ☕Coffee Funds☕